Our First-Ever Blues Harp Albums (Part 1)

 Find Muddy Waters albums at Amazon UK and Amazon US

-6 Responses to “Our First-Ever Blues Harp Albums (Part 1)”
+12 thoughts on “Our First-Ever Blues Harp Albums (Part 1)

 Being as I dont own a CD player and rely upon MP3s its rare that I get to listen to whole Albums these days.
 I tend to hunt down tracks with good Harp licks.
 Started by listening to Zep ( Nobodys fool, When the Levee breaks etc) I know this makes some of you shudder but it works for me.
 I then found Muddy Waters live – Mannish Boy, Champagne and Reefer just blows me away.
 Then I hear The guy who plays with Joe Bonamassa on “Burning Hell”.
 Lots of good stuff out there.
 Ive only been playing this last 16 months so still getting started and setting my references really but I do find that Im hearing Harp for the first time in songs Ive listened to for years -decades.
 I watched that film “Control” about Ian Curtis from Joy Division the other night.
 There was a scene where he was listening to Jean Jeanie – Id never heard the harp in that before – but there it was loud and clear!